junxit/us-congress-bills-111/bill.md

 - **(a)** *Scientific experts on joint technical committee* Section 605(a)(1) of the Pacific Whiting Act of 2006 (16 U.S.C.
 7004)(a)(1)) is amended to read as follows:
   > - **(1)** *In general* The Secretary, in consultation with the Secretary of State, shall appoint no more than two individuals to serve as scientific experts on the joint technical committee, at least one of whom shall be an official of the National Oceanic and Atmospheric Administration.

 - **(b)** *Treatment as Federal employees* Section 609(a) of the Pacific Whiting Act of 2006 (16 U.S.C.
-7008(a)) is amended by striking “shall be considered to be Federal employees while performing such service, only for purposes of—” and all that follows and inserting “shall not be considered Federal employees while performing such service, except for purposes of injury compensation or tort claims liability as provided in chapter 81 of title 5, United States Code, and chapter 171 of title 28, United States Code.” after “United States Government,”.
+7008(a)) is amended by striking “shall be considered to be Federal employees while performing such service, only for purposes of—” and all that follows and inserting “shall not be considered Federal employees while performing such service, except for purposes of injury compensation or tort claims liability as provided in chapter 81 of title 5, United States Code, and chapter 171 of title 28, United States Code.”.

 ## § 13.
 Amendments to the Dolphin Protection Consumer Information Act

 The Dolphin Protection Consumer Information Act (16 U.S.C.
-1385) is amended—

-- **(1)** by adding at the end of subsection (d) the following:
-  > - **(4)** An act that is a violation of section 5 of the Federal Trade Commission Act under paragraph (1) is deemed also to be a violation of section 609 of the High Seas Driftnet Fishing Moratorium Protection Act (16 U.S.C.
-1826j).

-- **(2)** by amending subsection (e) to read as follows:
+1385) is amended by amending subsection (e) to read as follows:

 > - **(e)** *Additional prohibitions and enforcement* For additional prohibitions relating to this Act and enforcement of this Act, see section 606 of the High Seas Driftnet Fishing Moratorium Protection Act (16 U.S.C.
 1826g).

 ## § 14.
 Amendments to the Northern Pacific Halibut Act of 1982